chaoss/augur/docs/source/docker/getting-started.rst

     $ git clone https://github.com/chaoss/augur.git
     $ cd augur/

-Now, create a file in this directory called ``augur_env.txt``.
+Now, create a file in this directory called ``docker_env.txt``.
 If you are using Docker Compose, you will only need to enter your access token (as shown on the first line below).

 You can copy and paste the below example, but don't forget to change the values to match your database credentials!